 To date, the GRI framework is utilized by approximately 74 percent of the largest 250 companies worldwide, with an additional 5,300 companies using the GRI G4 guidelines as the basis of their reporting.

 Using the GRI Standards to develop a sustainability report can create value for the company and for society.
 A 2011 study found that by voluntarily reporting their superior ESG performance, companies can lower their cost of capital.[i]
-2012 study found that the disclosure of corporate citizenship information leads to more accurate analyst forecasts, while a 2015 study found that available corporate citizenship information is positively associated with positive analyst assessments.[ii],[iii] The Center’s own surveys of the field have shown us that these benefits are understood by business leaders.
+A 2012 study found that the disclosure of corporate citizenship information leads to more accurate analyst forecasts, while a 2015 study found that available corporate citizenship information is positively associated with positive analyst assessments.[ii],[iii] The Center’s own surveys of the field have shown us that these benefits are understood by business leaders.
 According to the most recent State of Corporate Citizenship study, the majority of executives believe that resources for reporting on social and environmental performance will increase in the near future.

 To learn more about the move to standards, how to continue reporting if you currently use the G4 framework, or how to get started with GRI reporting, members can check out a webinar on demand to hear Laura Espinach, manager of standards at GRI, provide detailed information on the new standards and answer your questions about the transition.